Grievances

 Denver, CO 80217-0950

-Be sure to include your name, state identification (ID) number, address, and phone number.
-If you want help writing your grievance, call us at 720-744-5134.
+The letter should include your name, state identification (ID) number, address, and phone number.
+If you need help to write your grievance, call us.
+Call us at 800-511-5010.

 What Happens